Talking about :

 Few more words about previously mentioned 20ms bad against 30ms good ratio.

-We can look at it as 2 against 3 (2//3 ratio), or from 5 spins 2 will be predicted badly and 3 will be predicted correctly.
+We can look at it as 2 against 3 (2//3 ratio), or from 5 spins 2 will be predicted badly, and three will be predicted correctly.

-Of course after understanding why it can’t be done visually the next question may be how about FF roulette computers since ratio 2 vs 3 sounds bad.
+Of course, after understanding why it can’t be done visually, the next question may be how about FF roulette computers since ratio two vs 3 sounds bad.

-FF roulette computers are very accurate in time measurements, main problem is players own errors during clocking.
-But the FF uses two or more clocked ball rotations to predict , with such approach accuracy of measured time is better than 10 ms. That slightly improves ration 2/ vs 3 , it sounds better but there is more to explain.
+FF roulette computers are very accurate in time measurements; the main problem is players own errors during clocking.
+But the FF uses two or more clocked ball rotations to predict, with such approach accuracy of measured time is better than 10 ms. That slightly improves ration 2/ vs 3 , it sounds better, but there is more to explain.

-In this example ball times of about 1200 – 1400ms/rotation is used and 2/3 ratio is estimated based on that ball speed range.
-If prediction is done few ball rotations earlier then it may be 900-1000ms/rotation.
+In this example ball times of about 1200 – 1400ms/rotation is used, and 2/3 ratio is estimated based on that ball speed range.
+If the prediction is done few ball rotations earlier, then it may be 900-1000ms/rotation.
 Notice how here the difference in between two ball rotations is not any more 200ms but only 100ms.
-If the player predicting in that moment during the spin; then from 100ms difference there is only 25ms per each of 4 diamonds.
+If the player is predicting in that moment during the spin; then from 100ms difference there is only 25ms per each of 4 diamonds.
 It would make 2/3 ratio worst.
 For same reason predicting roulette leveled wheel earlier in time, rapidly injects inaccuracy.

-That explains why I often say leveled wheel reasonably well can be predicted only 3,4,5 perhaps 6 rotations before then the ball drops.
-It may contradict with some making videos how they predicting leveled wheel 15 rotations before then the ball drops knowing exactly which diamond the ball will hit.
-It’s simply a nonsense, not worth commenting.
+That explains why I often say levelled wheel reasonably well can be predicted only 3,4,5 perhaps six rotations before then the ball drops.
+It may contradict with some making videos how they are predicting levelled wheel 15 rotations before then the ball drops knowing exactly which diamond the ball will hit.
+It’s simply nonsense, not worth commenting.

-At such early prediction the ball speed of one rotation may be 500ms and next one may be 508ms/rotation.
+At such early prediction, the ball speed of one rotation may be 500ms, and next one may be 508ms/rotation.
 It’s only 2 ms per vertical diamond.
-Even if the system measures it with 1 ms accuracy the ball travels on the ball track which is never perfect , the ball is never 100% balanced and because of that it never travels same distance.
+Even if the system measures it with 1 ms accuracy the ball travels on the ball track which is never perfect, the ball is never 100% balanced, and because of that it never travels the same distance.
 On such long ball run of about 15 seconds until it drops the difference is often ½ of ball rotation, which means same ball speed simply because of physical imperfections may once hit diamond 1, next time diamond 2 or 3.

-FF has two programs that can predict a leveled wheel;
+FF has two programs that can predict a levelled wheel;

 IQE6 and Acrobat.